renpy/renpy/sphinx/source/config.rst

     config.renpy_base.
 The first filename that does not exist is used as the name of the screenshot.

+    Directories are created if they do not exist.

+    See also :var:`_screenshot_pattern`, which is used in preference to this variable if not None.

 .. var:: config.script_version = None

     If not None, this is interpreted as a script version.
 The library